ros-misc-utilities/flex_sync/README.md

 # flex_sync

-This ROS2 package implements a message synchronization filter.
+This ROS2 package with headers-only library that implements a message synchronization filter.
 It is similar to the well-known [message_filters](https://github.com/ros2/message_filters) package, but is more flexible in that the number of topics to be synchronized does not have to be known at compile time, just their message types.
 This can be useful when you don't know beforehand how many sensors of a given type will be on the robot.